wiseman-timelord/Chat-VulkanLlama/README.md

 Status: Beta.
 Currently, working on...
 1) full --debug switch/debug.log implementation, this will enable display of raw output.
 2) raw output from above used to tune, new parser function and existing prompts.
+3) emotions code/prompts need, analyzing and correcting to produce 1-2 word answer from model_previous_1+2+3.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects intended to be produced through forks.
 Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line for purposes, such as configuration of complex, commands and operations.